jerrymarino/iCompleteMe/README.md

 ### The `g:icm_enable_diagnostic_signs` option

 When this option is set, iCM will put icons in Vim's gutter on lines that have a diagnostic set.
-Turning this off will also turn off the `YcmErrorLine` and `YcmWarningLine` highlighting.
+Turning this off will also turn off the `IcmErrorLine` and `IcmWarningLine` highlighting.

 This option is part of the Syntastic compatibility layer; if the option is not set, iCM will fall back to the value of the `g:syntastic_enable_signs` option